CC-VPSTO: Chance-Constrained Via-Point-Based Stochastic Trajectory Optimisation for Online Robot Motion Planning under Uncertainty: Experiments

 \subsubsection{Results}

-The numerical results of our offline analysis are summarised in Fig.~\ref{fig:offline_analysis_results}.
-The pink dotted curves show the theoretical values of $\eta_{\mathrm{binom}}$ and $\eta_{\mathrm{rad}}$, and the green curves show the empirical values of $\hat{\eta}_{\mathrm{avg}}$ and $\hat{\eta}_{(1-\beta)}$.
+The results of our offline analysis are summarised in Fig.~\ref{fig:offline_analysis_results}.
+The pink dotted curves show the theoretical values of $\eta_{\mathrm{binom}}$ and $\eta_{\mathrm{rad}}$, and the green curves show the empirical values of $\hat{\eta}_{\mathrm{avg}}$ and $\hat{\eta}_{(1-\beta)}$ for CC-VPSTO.
 In addition, we plot the empirical probability of chance constraint violation $\hat{\beta}$ in blue against the user-defined value of $\beta$.
-The numbers from which we created the plots are also listed in Tab.~\ref{tab:offline_analysis_results} in the Appendix.
-We also visualize the mean trajectories for the two local optima found by CC-VPSTO for different values of $\eta$ in Fig.~\ref{fig:offline_analysis_results_1}.
+Note that we also provide the exact numerical results from Fig.~\ref{fig:offline_analysis_results} in Tab.~\ref{tab:offline_analysis_results} in the Appendix.
+We observe that our proposed bound $\kbinom$ provides a sufficient value for $\kthres$ since the observed $\hat\eta_{0.95}$ is close to the target $\eta$ (or equivalently, $\hat\beta$ is close to $\beta$).
+This means that empirically the probability of collision is below $\eta$, with confidence $95\,\%$.
+We also observe that when $N$ is larger, $\eta_{\mathrm{binom}}$ and $\hat\eta_{\mathrm{avg}}$ are closer to $\eta$, implying that the surrogate optimisation problem becomes less conservative as the number of samples increases, given the same user-defined confidence-level.
+This is expected since more samples provide a better approximation of the distribution; at the cost of increased computation time.
+Last, the figure also shows that the baseline bound $\eta_{\mathrm{rad}}$ is much more conservative, as it is significantly smaller than $\eta_{\mathrm{binom}}$.
+Moreover, the offset from $\eta_{\mathrm{binom}}$ increases substantially when decreasing the number of samples $N$.
+In addition to the quantitative results, we visualize the mean trajectories for the two local optima found by CC-VPSTO for different values of $\eta$ in Fig.~\ref{fig:offline_analysis_results_1}.
 Note, that we only show the solutions for the experiments with $N=100$ in the optimisation, as the solutions for $N=1000$ are visually indistinguishable.
 In the legend of Fig.~\ref{fig:offline_analysis_results_1}, we also show the average motion duration of the trajectories across experiments for the different values of $\eta$.
-Quantitatively, from Fig.~\ref{fig:offline_analysis_results}, we observe that the heuristic $\eta_{\mathrm{binom}}$ provides a good value for $\kthres$ since the observed $\hat\eta_{0.95}$ is close to the target $\eta$ (or equivalently, $\hat\beta$ is close to $\beta$).
-This means that in practice the probability of collision is below $\eta$, with confidence $95\,\%$.
-We also observe that when $N$ is larger, $\eta_{\mathrm{binom}}$ and $\hat\eta_{\mathrm{avg}}$ are closer to $\eta$.
-This means that the surrogate optimisation problem becomes less conservative as the number of particles increases, given the same user-defined confidence-level.
-This is normal since more particles provide a better approximation of the distribution.
-The figure also shows that the Rademacher-complexity-based bound $\eta_{\mathrm{rad}}$ is much more conservative, as it is always smaller than $\eta_{\mathrm{binom}}$.
-Moreover, the offset from $\eta_{\mathrm{binom}}$ increases substantially with a decreasing number of particles $N$.
-Qualitatively, we can see from Fig.~\ref{fig:offline_analysis_results_1} that with higher values of $\eta$, CC-VPSTO finds more efficient, but also less safe trajectories, as the mean trajectories are closer to the obstacle, since they allow for a higher probability of collision.
+This qualitative analysis shows that with higher values of $\eta$, CC-VPSTO finds more efficient, but also less conservative trajectories, as the mean trajectories are closer to the obstacle, since they allow for a higher probability of collision.